01 May - 31 October

 Li Rondia is the largest surviving Gothic rose window in Belgium.
 Dated back to 1508, its diameter is impressive: 6 m inside and 9 m outside.
 Since 1974, it has been decorated with contemporary stained glass windows by Raymond Julin from Liège (other works by this master glassmaker can be seen in the windows of the transept's crosspieces).
 A major restoration campaign, carried out from 1998 to 2007, restored the tower, rose and modern stained glass to its former glory.

-The decoration of the vaults started with the choir.
-The date is written: 1523.
-The painter added the word "RODE" between two signs of combat (crossed swords).
-This word recalled an event in the Christian world of the time that was the heroic defence of the island of RHOTES (Rhodes) under siege by the Turks.
-Another date, 1536, marked on the vault near the tower indicates the completion of the building of the collegiate church.
-In the transept near the choir, the year 1810 gives us the date of restoration of the vaults by Havet following the fire of the spire and the roofs.
+The vault decoration began with the choir in 1523.
+The painter added “RODE” between crossed swords, recalling the heroic defence of Rhodes against the Turks.
+Another date, 1536, on the vault near the tower marks the completion of the collegiate church.
+In the transept near the choir, the year 1810 records Havet’s restoration after the fire that destroyed the spire and roofs.